The Serious and Not So Serious Aspects of a Mexican Summer

 The cost of air conditioning in Mexico

-Saving electricity is an obsession in coastal towns in Mexico due to the way electricity is billed.
+Before you rent in Mexico in the summer, you might want to know about how electricity is billed.
+Saving electricity is an obsession in coastal towns in Mexico due to the system of billing that punishes waste.
 You will hear horror stories of $800 (that's dollars U.S.) run up by visitors or new home owners who didn't read up, like this account from my very own Mazatlán.

 Rooms in homes are individually cooled by splits.
-If you’re doing it right, you’ll move from room to room turning mini-splits on and off as you go through your day The moment you’re comfortable, it’s off to another room.
-Mexicans are more accustomed to being warmer or colder than Americans are.
+If you’re doing it right, you’ll move from room to room turning mini-splits on and off as you go through your day.
+Mexicans are more accustomed to the heat.
 My Mexican friends will huddle under blankets in a 75 degree room.

 Ways to handle a Mexican coastal summer